openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/metrics/README.md

 * `coco_segm_precision` - MS COCO Average Precision metric for instance segmentation task.
 Supported representations: `CoCoInstanceSegmentationAnnotation`, `CoCoInstanceSegmentationPrediction`.
   * `max_detections` - max number of predicted results per image.
 If you have more predictions,the results with minimal confidence will be ignored.
   * `threshold` - intersection over union threshold.
 You can specify one value or comma separated range of values.
 This parameter supports precomputed values for standard COCO thresholds (`.5`, `.75`, `.5:.05:.95`).
+* `coco_segm_recall` - MS COCO Average Recall metric for instance segmentation task.
+Supported representations: `CoCoInstanceSegmentationAnnotation`, `CoCoInstanceSegmentationPrediction`.
+  * `max_detections` - max number of predicted results per image.
+If you have more predictions,the results with minimal confidence will be ignored.
+  * `threshold` - intersection over union threshold.
+You can specify one value or comma separated range of values.
+This parameter supports precomputed values for standard COCO thresholds (`.5`, `.75`, `.5:.05:.95`).
 * `hit_ratio` - metric for recommendation system evaluation.
 Supported representations: `HitRatioAnnotation`, `HitRatioPrediction`.
   * `top_k` - definition of number elements in rank list (optional, default 10).
 * `ndcg` - [Normalized Discounted Cumulative Gain](https://en.wikipedia.org/wiki/Discounted_cumulative_gain).
 Supported representations: `HitRatioAnnotation`, `HitRatioPrediction`.